If you can't get Term insurance, just use a Universal Life that is guaranteed for the same Term you would like.Tip for Life Insurance for Foreigners

 Armenia, Belarus, Belize, China (Rural), Cook Islands, Dominican Republic, Ecuador, El Salvador, Grenada, Jamaica, Kazakhstan, Maldives, Micronesia, New Caledonia, Northern Mariana Islands, Palau, Paraguay, Russia, Samoa, Saudi Arabia, Serbia, South Africa, Sri Lanka, St. Kitts and Nevis, St. Lucia, St. Vincent & The Grenadines, Tonga, Trinidad & Tobago, Turkey, Venezuela, Vietnam.

 If your country is not on this list, it will be very hard for you to get life insurance in the United States.
 Yet there are still options to get life insurance, but it will not be through a U.S. based carrier.

 When Can I Get Life Insurance?

-In order for you to apply for life insurance in the U.S. you will need to do all of the process in the United States:
+In order for you to apply for life insurance in the U.S., you will need to do all of the processes in the United States:

 – Take a medical in the U.S.

 – Sign all delivery requirements in the U.S.

 If you are planning a trip to the United States, make sure you schedule everything ahead of time, because the process will take between 4 to 8 weeks.

 What Do I Need To Apply For Life Insurance?